Distributionally Robust Stochastic Optimization with Wasserstein Distance

 \section{Conclusions}

-In this paper, we developed a constructive proof method to derive the dual reformulation of distributionally robust stochastic optimization with Wasserstein distance under a general setting.
-Such approach allows us to obtain a precise structural description of the worst-case distribution and connects the distributionally robust stochastic optimization to classical robust programming.
-Based on our results, we obtain many theoretical and computational implications.
-For the future work, extensions to multi-stage distributionally robust stochastic optimization will be explored.
+In this paper, we developed a constructive proof method to derive the dual reformulation of distributionally robust stochastic optimization with Wasserstein distance for a general setting.
+This approach allows us to obtain a precise structural description of the worst-case distribution.
+It also facilitates a connection between distributionally robust stochastic optimization and robust optimization.
+We showed how the results can be used to obtain theoretical and computational conclusions for a variety of problems.

 \begin{APPENDICES}